Hydrodynamics in the Carrollian regime: Applications

-Eqs.~\eqref{MBV_e} and \eqref{MBV_P} are some of the key results of this paper.
+\ee Similarly, specializing the NLO eq.~\eqref{NLOVF2} to the data eq.~\eqref{Bjorken_Data} and combining with eq.~\eqref{Bjorken_Visc}, we get {\allowdisplaybreaks } Eqs.~\eqref{MBV_e} and \eqref{MBV_P} are some of the key results of this paper.
 We expect them to provide better fits to the QGP data compared to the Bjorken flow model.
 Interestingly, from eq.~\eqref{MBV_P2} (and also the ideal fluid version eq.~\eqref{Mod_Bjorken_2}), we see that the pressure gradient along the two transverse directions can be different, leading to a pressure anisotropy in the transverse plane itself, which might lead to nontrivial observable consequences.